thijsvb/VirtualExposition/MRContext.md

 #Virtual Exposition in Mixed Reality context
 In this documentation I’ll be placing the technologies used in the Virtual Exposition in the field of Mixed Reality.
-To do this I’ll use the taxonomy as defined by Paul Milgram, Haruo Takemura, Akira Utsumi and Fumio Kishino in “Augmented Reality: A class of displays on the reality-virtuality continuum”.
+To do this I’ll use the taxonomy as defined by Paul Milgram, Haruo Takemura, Akira Utsumi and Fumio Kishino in [*Augmented Reality: A class of displays on the reality-virtuality continuum*](http://etclab.mie.utoronto.ca/publication/1994/Milgram_Takemura_SPIE1994.pdf).
 I’ll start with a short summary of that taxonomy.

 ##Reality-Virtuality Continuum
 The RV Continuum is a scale between a real and a virtual environment.